-The application of half-speed technology enables the turbine to handle large quantities of relatively cold, wet and low-pressure steam produced by large nuclear reactors.
+The application of half-speed technology enables the turbines to handle large quantities of relatively cold, wet and low-pressure steam produced by large nuclear reactors.

-The ARABELLE™ technology will optimise the use of high-efficiency, single-flow steam expansion and enable to produce approximately 300MW to feed to the district heating system of Kaliningrad.
+The ARABELLE technology will optimise the use of high-efficiency, single-flow steam expansion and enable the production of approximately 300MW to feed to the district heating system of Kaliningrad.

 Welded-rotor technology is applied in the manufacturing of the turbine, as steel with lower yield strength provides better resistance to stress corrosion cracking in addition to providing a longer service life.